Azure/acr-docker-credential-helper/README.md

 After that, you will be able to use docker normally.
 This credential helper will help maintaining your credentials.

+## Building
+Invoking [build.sh](build.sh) will build and launch a docker container and perform a cross-platform build

 ## Troubleshooting
 ### Getting 401 (authentication required)